 - i.
-Proposals for alternative uses of public car and motorcycle parking spaces serving the three centres will not be supported unless it can be demonstrated that the loss of any such spaces would not ad-versely affect the vitality and viability of that centre as a retail, service and visitor destination. - ii.
-Proposals for the development of additional car parking provision will only be supported where it is through the redevelopment of existing brownfield and grey-field sites, amending or add-ing to their existing public car parking provision. - iii.
-Support will be given to improving the quality of public and on-street parking in the centres so that it is convenient, safe, secure and available for short-stay use in order to protect the vitality and viability of the centres as retail, service and visitor destinations. - iv.
-Proposals for the development of any privately owned or controlled parking provision within the centres will only be acceptable where it will not result in additional on-street parking or reliance on public car parking provision. - 7.7 Current car parking is mostly in public ownership across the Northam Neighbourhood Plan area, though some private car parking areas do exist.
-The old centres of Northam and Appledore were laid out before cars.
-This causes problems for residents and visitors alike, with some roads so narrow that parking restrictions are in place on both sides.
-In both Appledore and Northam the main retail and service centres are the same areas.
-There are public car parks close to each centre, Bone Hill in Northam and Odun Road, Churchfields and Appledore Long Stay in Appledore.
-All of these car parks see significant numbers of day-long and overnight users as a result of the layout of the centres, limiting access for quick trips to the centres.
-In Westward Ho!, the village centre and seafront are more modern in layout and served by several car parks, two public and one private.
+Proposals for alternative uses of public car and motorcycle parking spaces serving the three centres will not be supported unless it can be demonstrated that the loss of any such spaces would not adversely affect the vitality and viability of that centre as a retail, service, and visitor destination. - ii.
+Proposals for the development of additional car parking provision will only be supported where it is through the redevelopment of existing brownfield and grey-field sites, amending or adding to existing public car parking provision. - iii.
+Support will be given to improving the quality of public and on-street parking in the centres so that it is convenient, safe, secure, and available for short-stay use to protect the vitality and viability of the centres as retail, service, and visitor destinations. - iv.
+Proposals for the development of any privately owned or controlled parking provision within the centres will only be acceptable where it will not result in additional on-street parking or reliance on public car parking provision.